-First off, let’s talk a little about 2019 rental conditions in San Francisco.
-The average rent on a one-bedroom, one-bathroom place is $3,697 as of June 2018.
+First off, let’s talk a little about 2022 and post-COVID rental conditions in San Francisco.
+The average rent on a one-bedroom, one-bathroom place is $3,330 as of December 2021 according to www.apartmentlist.com.
 That’s a pretty decent chunk of change.
 The good news is that there are plenty of resources out there to help you find houses in San Francisco, including many San Francisco rental agencies.
 To help you, I’ve collected a few of them here.

 American Marketing Systems has one of the largest pools of furnished rentals available.
 Their website is www.amsires.com.
 As stated on their website, the company’s goal is “bringing creativity to real estate in San Francisco, Marin, Oakland, and the Bay Area” by offering “corporate and flexible lease term furnished rentals, unfurnished long-term rentals, relocation, real estate sales, and property management.”

 Relocation Breakthroughs may be able to help as well.
 They are a fee-based service that helps people relocating to the area. www.relocationbreakthroughs.com.
 As stated on their website, they are “the California leader in destination services for renters” with “an extraordinary team of experienced, caring, and committed professionals” to help you find the perfect home.

 A popular listing aggregator for San Francisco specifically is www.apartmentguide.com.
 Touting themselves as “the simplest way to land your rental”, this simply designed site offers a search of an impressive number of San Francisco rentals.
 Perhaps one of them will prove to be your lucky charm?